antoine-rocher/ar-personal-website/src/pages/publications.md

 ---
 > Conference Proceedings :

-* "Exotic circumbinary discs in misaligned systems", Proceedings of the Annual meeting of the French Society of Astronomy and Astrophysics, SF2A 2018, Bordeaux, FRANCE
+* "[_Exotic circumbinary discs in misaligned systems_](https://ui.adsabs.harvard.edu/abs/2018sf2a.conf..163R/abstract)", Proceedings of the Annual meeting of the French Society of Astronomy and Astrophysics, SF2A 2018, Bordeaux, FRANCE